Somarapu Satyanarayana

-Somarapu Satyanarayana is an Indian politician and former Member of Legislative Assembly in Telangana.
+Somarapu Satyanarayana is an Indian politician and former Member of Legislative Assembly & TS RTC chairman in Telangana.

 Early life

 Somarapu Satyanarayana was born in Manthani, Karimnagar district (Present in Peddapalli district), Telangana, India.

 Career

 He is District President for Peddapalli BJP and he was elected independently to Ramagundam constituency in erstwhile Karimnagar district in Telangana.
 He supported Congress party but withdrew his support and joined Telangana Rashtra Samithi on 30 October 2011.
 After losing 2018 Assembly elections he resigned from TRS party and joined BJP.